LarkspurCA/androidweardocs/examples.rst

 Try Wearable Notifications
 ---------------------------

-The Wearable Notifications preview app provides a simple way to try out different combinations of wearable UI notifications and patterns.
+The Wearable Notifications sample app provides a simple way to try out different combinations of wearable UI notifications and patterns.
 The onscreen choices closely match the capabilities of the ``WearableNotifications`` class, so this is a good opportunity to learn about available displays.
 Later we will experiment with the underlying code.

   .. figure:: images/example-notify.png
     :scale: 35 %